watertap-org/watertap/docs/technical_reference/unit_models/zero_order_unit_models/backwash_solids_handling_zo.rst

 Electricity Consumption
 -----------------------
-Electricity consumption is calculated using the constant_intensity helper function.
+Electricity consumption is calculated using the pump_electricity helper function.
 See documentation for :ref:`Helper Methods for Electricity Demand<electricity_methods>`.

 Costing Method